CSC207-UofT/course-project-time/phase1/design-document.md

 __A scenario walk through that demonstrates clean architecture__

-Upon running the `ApplicationDriver` of `console_app`, user is prompted to choose an action.
+Upon running the `ApplicationDriver` of `consoleapp`, user is prompted to choose an action.
 Assuming the user chooses to view all Events, `ApplicationDriver` passes this request to the `MainController`, which, as a facade, passes the request to the `EventController`. `EventController` calls `EventGetter` to retrieve all the events from the database by interacting with the database gateway, the `CalendarManager` interface.
 The gateway returns